-Find local and national dementia support groups that can help you as the carer or if you suffer from the disease yourself.
-Find telephone numbers, websites and contact details of organisations that specialize in dementia care and support.
+Find dementia support groups & organisations in the UK.
+We provide contact details of national & local dementia services.
+Find telephone numbers, websites and contact details of groups organisations that specialize in dementia care and support.

 Dementia support groups are in alphabetical order

 Action on Elder Abuse (AEA) works to protect, and prevent the abuse of, vulnerable older adults.

 Age UK (formerly Age Concern and Help the Aged)

 Age UK is the one of the UK’s leading charities for the elderly.
 They provide life-enhancing services and vital support to many people with dementia.
 Age UK also have many dementia support group meetings throughout the UK and a group can be found in almost every county.